nicoboss/nsz/README.md

                         app-b01-lp1.npns.srv.nintendo.net:443.
 Try with your
                         WiiU first as there you won't get banned if you mess up.
+  --undupe              Deleted all duplicates (games with same ID and
+                        Version).
+The Files folder will get parsed in order so the later in the argument list the more likely the file is to be deleted --undupe-dryrun       Shows what files would get deleted using --undupe --undupe-prioritylist UNDUPE_PRIORITYLIST
+                        Regex specifying which dublicates delegtion should be prioritized before following the normal deletion
+                        order.
+Example: "^.*\.(nsp|xci)$"
+  --undupe-whitelist UNDUPE_WHITELIST
+                        Regex specifying which dublicates should under no circumstances be deleted.
+Example: "^.*\.(nsz|xcz)$" --undupe-blacklist UNDUPE_BLACKLIST
+                        Regex specifying which files should always be deleted
+                        - even if they are not even a dublicate!
+Be careful!
+                        Example: "^.*\.(nsp|xci)$"
+  --undupe-old-versions
+                        Removes every old version as long there is a newer one of the same titleID.
   -c CREATE, --create CREATE
                         create / pack a NSP
 ```